syntax-lab/archive/README.md

 # Archive

--This is just archive repository which contains same random older or newer stuff.
+-This is just archive repository which contains some random older or newer stuff.

 -It's kinda backup repository so keep that in mind that I upload it only for storage purposes.